 That’s the whole jitter phenomenon.
 We can look at it as the anomaly in tempo, with which packet is expected to come and the time he was late to really get there.

 It can be confusing at first.
 The jitter and total delay are not even close to be the same thing.
-Having a lot of jitter in the network will probably increase the total delay to, but this should be avoided.
+Having a lot of jitter in the network will probably increase the total delay, but this should be avoided.
 It will usually mean that, because there is more jitter, you need more jitter buffer, to be able to compensate.

-For local network, if you did a good job in planning and designing the network, the chance to have jitter, and issues that come with it, is minimal.
-In that kind of network jitter is normally not a big problem, it is more a WAN networks thing where there are more hops towards the destination, and more different paths to those destinations, not all are controlled by you.
+For a local network, if you did a good job in planning and designing the network, the chance to have jitter, and issues that come with it, is minimal.
+In that kind of network jitter is normally not a big problem, it is more a WAN network thing where there are more hops towards the destination, and more different paths to those destinations, and not all are controlled by you.

 You can RTP timestamps in Cisco IOS to see if there is some jitter in your network.
 Cisco IOS, by default, manages jitter buffers as a dynamic queue.
-This queue will change its size depending on the packet timing and tempo of arriving to destination.
+This queue will change its size depending on the packet timing and tempo of arriving at destination.
 Almost all other vendors use static jitter buffers.
 Cisco selected dynamic jitter buffer management because, with some enhancement in the network design, it turned out to be the best way to manage the buffers for VoIP traffic.

 Very good explanation about jitter.
 I can remember pictures better than anything else, so this picture here will help me to remember jitter.
 Thank you, TechAlex from Los Angeles.